Solvency Documentation for Asset Protection Transfers in Florida

 Asset protection purpose.
 Documenting the asset protection motivation is not prohibited.
 The pre-planning vs. post-threat distinction matters, but planning to protect assets from future unknown creditors is lawful.
 The documentation should frame asset protection as one purpose among several, not the sole reason for the transfer.

-Common Mistakes
+Common Documentation Mistakes

 The most common mistake is not creating documentation at all.
-Many debtors complete transfers on the advice of counsel but produce no contemporaneous record of solvency or purpose.
+Many people complete transfers on the advice of counsel but produce no contemporaneous record of solvency or purpose.
 When a creditor challenges the transfer three years later, the debtor must rely on memory and reconstructed records, which courts treat skeptically.

 The second mistake is transferring substantially all non-exempt assets in a single transaction.
 Even with solvency documentation, a transfer that leaves the debtor with minimal non-exempt assets invites the “unreasonably small remaining assets” badge of fraud.
 Spacing transfers over time and retaining meaningful non-exempt assets after each transfer strengthens the overall defense.